BrandonDoza/rancid-tomatillos/README.md

 ### Tests
 We tested this application using Cypress E2E testing for the first time.
-####To view tests:
+To view tests:
 * npm run cypress open

-## 📚 Context

 ## 🏆 Wins
--This project was our first project using React.
+* This project was our first project using React.
--We had daily stand-ups in our group, which allowed us to complete the project while learning new material.
+* We had daily stand-ups in our group, which allowed us to complete the project while learning new material.
--Although the material and technologies used were new to us, this project deepened our understanding of those technologies and increased our confidence in using them.
+* Although the material and technologies used were new to us, this project deepened our understanding of those technologies and increased our confidence in using them.

 ## 🚧 Challenges
--When first using React Router, refactoring from conditional rendering to Router was a little confusing (but we figured it out).
+* When first using React Router, refactoring from conditional rendering to Router was a little confusing (but we figured it out).
--Creating the responsive layout for the first time was a lot of trial and error.
+* Creating the responsive layout for the first time was a lot of trial and error.

 ## 🤝 Credits